-Figure 8def further show the corresponding normalized energy consumption for RA-Greedy and Ckpt with different checkpoint overheads.
+Figure 11 further shows the corresponding normalized energy consumption for RA-Greedy and Ckpt with different checkpoint overheads.
 With additional chances for energy management, Ckpt with smaller checkpoint overhead consumes less energy, and all of them is less than the one consumed by RA-Greedy.
-The same reason as before, due to the limitation of $f{ee}$ and higher failure rates, the normalized energy consumption decreases first and then increases as the average system load increases.
-All schemes consumes more energy than NPM when d = 5 and $\sigma \leq 10\%$ .
+The same reason as before, due to the limitation of f{ee} and higher failure rates, the normalized energy consumption decreases first and then increases as the average system load increases.
+All schemes consumes more energy than NPM when d = 5 and $\sigma \leq 10\%$.